 Things are holding steady since our June update, with the inflation rate hanging out at a 40-year high of 8.6%.

 Labor shortages aren’t letting up, and material prices continue to remain higher than ever, with steel, diesel, and construction material costs up between 20 – 150%.

 Due to these harsh realities, governments and construction firms face project delays as they restrategize on how to make the most of their federal dollars.
 Politico shared that projects from road repaving in Michigan and Ohio to sidewalk improvements in North Carolina have all been delayed due to labor and materials’ costs.

 Continue following our series to stay up to date and to learn how Infrastructure Bill funding is being strategically invested to improve America’s infrastructure.

-To learn more about tracking the location and condition of your infrastructure assets, whether to plan maintenance or provide proof for funding requests, schedule a meeting with an RoadBotics Expert today.
+To learn more about automating your road assessments, whether to plan maintenance or provide proof for funding requests, schedule a meeting with an RoadBotics by Michelin Expert today.